toddstoffer/toddstoffer.github.io-old/_posts/2016-05-25-adding-reaveal.js-to-jekyll-academic.md

 # Adding reveal.js to Jekyll Academic to Create, Host and Present Slide Decks

-The addition of reveal.js to Jekyll Academic allows you to create dynamic slideshows quickly and easily.
+The addition of reveal.js to your [Jekyll Academic](https://github.com/NCSU-Libraries/jekyll-academic) website allows you to create dynamic slideshows quickly and easily.
 They are hosted on your GitHub Pages website and play in a browser, so you don't need to worry about software compatibility.
 The initial setup is somewhat complex, but once that is complete you will be able to simply copy an existing blog post that is formatted for reveal.js, change the content and push to GitHub.

 ### Step 1 - Add the reveal.js code to your repository
 - Download and unzip the reveal.js zip file from [https://github.com/hakimel/reveal.js](https://github.com/hakimel/reveal.js)